YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 The regime is aided by a further enforced convention.
 When database _d7_ is provisioned, a dedicated ordinary role _d7$mgr_ is created as its manager and _execute_ on the various role-management procedures is granted to this role.
 This role is ordinary in the sense that it has no powerful attributes set.
 In particular, it is created _"... with nosuperuser nocreatedb nocreaterole ..."_.
 It is special _only_ by virtue of being empowered to execute the role-management procedures.
 When _d7$mgr_ invokes _cr_role('mary')_, the procedure also grants _d7$mary_ to _d7$mgr_ so that, later, a session whose _session_user_ is _d7$mgr_ can invoke _set_role('mary')_.
 Because the _set role_ SQL statement doesn't itself require a password, all that's needed to work within the particular database _d7_ is to start by authorizing as _d7$mgr_.

-The net effect is that the _.sql_ scripts that implement a case study need to spell the database name and the name of its manager role _only_ in the context of one (or a small few) _"\c"_ meta-commands.
+The net effect is that the _.sql_ scripts that implement a case-study need to spell the database name and the name of its manager role _only_ in the context of one (or a small few) _"\c"_ meta-commands.
 It's therefore a trivial effort to repurpose such a set of scripts to use _any_ database.

 ## The YBMT implementation